DevExpress/testcafe/docs/articles/documentation/continuous-integration/bitbucket-pipelines.md

 ## Step 2 - Enable Bitbucket Pipelines for your project

 1. To enable the Bitbucket Pipelines for your project you need to create a `bitbucket-pipelines.yml` file in your project root folder.
 2. Configuring the right environment can be tedious but luckily Bitbucket Pipelines can use Docker containers, some already configured to work with Chrome and Firefox.
-The `zenika/alpine-chrome:with-node` image comes already configured and ready to use for Chrome headless or Puppeteer.
+You can [use a TestCafe Docker image](#option-1---use-testcafe-docker-image) with pre-installed software.
+However, if you already have a Docker image prepared to deploy your web application and run tests, you can [install TestCafe on this image before testing](#option-2---install-testcafe-on-a-docker-image).
-3. An example template can have the following content to run on Pull Requests:
+3. Configure the template to execute on Pull Request update

+For more templates or more information about the Pipelines see the [Atlassian Bitbucket Support page](https://confluence.atlassian.com/bitbucket/get-started-with-bitbucket-pipelines-792298921.html)

+### Option 1 - Use TestCafe Docker Image

+In the `image` field of the `bitbucket-pipelines.yml` file you can set the `testcafe/testcafe` image and then use the custom launcher when the PR is updated:

     ```yaml
+    image: testcafe/testcafe
+    pipelines:
+      pull-requests:
+        '**':
+          - step:
+              script:
+                - npm ci
+                - /opt/testcafe/docker/testcafe-docker.sh firefox:headless,chromium tests/**/*

+      branches:
+        master:
+          - step:
+              script:
+                - npm ci
+                - /opt/testcafe/docker/testcafe-docker.sh firefox:headless,chromium tests/**/*
+    ```

+The custom launcher script `/opt/testcafe/docker/testcafe-docker.sh` points to a script that prepares the environment to run a browser and starts TestCafe.
+Its arguments are standard TestCafe [command line parameters](../using-testcafe/command-line-interface.md).

+Commit and push this file to your repository.

+### Option 2 - Install TestCafe on a Docker Image

+Open the `bitbucket-pipelines.yml` file and use an image with Node.js with browsers already installed in it:

+    ```yaml
+    # Replace '10.14' with the latest Node.js LTS version
+    # available on Docker Hub
-    image: zenika/alpine-chrome:with-node
+    image: circleci/node:10.14-browsers
     pipelines:
       pull-requests:
         '**':